Linking to external resources from METS

 </mets:mdSec>

-Context 2: The <FLocat> sub-element of the <file> elements in the <fileSec>
+Context 2: The <FLocat> sub-element of <file> elements in the <fileSec>

-The <FLocat> element uses an xlink:href attribute to point to the pertinent content file in its external location.
-The other XLink simpleLink attributes can be used to describe this link.
+The <FLocat> element uses the xlink:href attribute to point to the corresponding content file at its external location.
+The other XLink simpleLink attributes can also be used to describe this link.

 See also: Referencing external files